Please note that School related material

 A major goal of the School will indeed be putting the best students in the position of understanding the many open problems in the field.

-PRELIMINARY LIST OF LECTURERS
+LIST OF LECTURERS

 S. Angenent, University of Wisconsin-Madison